brix4dayz/bari_reu_2015/meeting_07_01.md

 - Percentage of each category, total number reports
 - Count the frequency of types w/in categories, can see which types attribute the most (i.e. lampposts)
 - Public, Public Denigration, Private == Private Neglect, Other
-- Fameshift, Days of the Week
+- Frameshift, Days of the Week

 ##### 911 Analysis
 - Frequency of types